-Review of the Album Order of the Leech by the Band Napalm Death
+Review of the Album Order of the Leech by the British Death Metal Band Napalm Death

 British band Napalm Death reached a very high and solid point in their career with their 2000 studio album Enemy of the Music Business.
 Their 2002 album called Order of the Leech sees the band continue their lyrical themes about politics with the song called Continuing The War on Stupidity.
 The song is about how politicians start wars for their own benefit while caring not too much about their own citizens.
 The song makes a reference to Margaret Thatcher, Ronald Reagan, and George H.W.
 Bush and refers to them as this sort of three headed beast.
 The song says that the only way to end all wars is to end loathing but how can we end all loathing when human nature is filled with both love and hate?
-The band is brave enough to bring up the major flaws of these 3 leaders but Ronald Reagan was an especially BAD president.
+The band is brave enough to bring up the major flaws of these 3 leaders but Ronald Reagan was an especially BAD president (at least I thought that he was at the time of the writing of this review).
 When such leaders sell their policies to these people, these people acting like robots will buy into the rhetoric.
-This song was written in 2002 but the lyrics of it are especially applicable to what is happening today in 2018.
+This song was written in 2002 but the lyrics of it are especially applicable to what is happening today in 2020.
 Politics aside, the song is a great way to start this album.

 The Album Cover for Order of the Leech

-The Meaning Behid the Album's Title Based on an Educated Guess
+The Meaning Behind the Album's Title Based on an Educated Guess

 Some of you may be asking if there is a significance to the album’s title.
 Well a leech is a creature that attaches itself to its host and sucks blood out of that host.
 The Order of the Leech can imply that the world order in politics is such that the strong, developed, Western countries prey on the weaker countries and extract their resources just like the way a leech sucks blood out of its host.

-What is One Other Really Great Song On this Album?
+What is One Other Really Great Song On the Album Order of the Leech?

 One of the best riffing jobs in this album though is the next song called The Icing on the Hate.
 In life when someone is battling an addiction of any sort, life can be so challenging.
 But when that plug is finally pulled and a new chapter in life is started, that is a victory to be declared.
 At first we may feel that we have been given a doomed path in life and we may regret certain things but persistence is very important.